Louis Leakey: Research Fellow

-In 1927, Louis received a visit at a site called Gamble's Cave, near Lake Elmenteita, by two women on a holiday, one of whom was Frida Avern (1902–1993).
+In 1927, Leakey received a visit at a site called Gamble's Cave, near Lake Elmenteita, by two women on a holiday, one of whom was Frida Avern (1902–1993).
 Avern had done some coursework in archaeology.
-Louis and Frida began a relationship, which continued upon his return to Cambridge.
+Leakey and Frida began a relationship, which continued upon his return to Cambridge.
 In 1928, they married and continued work near Lake Elmenteita.
 Finds from Gamble's Cave were donated by Leakey to the British Museum in 1931.
 At that time he discovered the Acheulean site of Kariandusi, which he excavated in 1928.

 On the strength of his work there, he obtained a post-graduate research fellowship at St. John's College and returned to Cambridge in 1929 to classify and prepare the finds from Elmenteita.
-His patron and mentor at Cambridge were now Arthur Keith.
-While cleaning two skeletons he had found, he noticed a similarity to one found in Olduvai Gorge by Professor Hans Reck, a German national, whom Louis had met in 1925 in Germany while on business for Keith.
+His patron and mentor at Cambridge was now Arthur Keith.
+While cleaning two skeletons he had found, he noticed a similarity to one found in Olduvai Gorge by Professor Hans Reck, a German national, whom Leakey had met in 1925 in Germany while on business for Keith.

 The geology of Olduvai was known.
 In 1913, Reck had extricated a skeleton from Bed II in the gorge wall.
 He argued that it must have the date of the bed, which was believed to be 600,000 years, in the mid-Pleistocene.
-Early dates for human evolution were not widely accepted by the general public at the time.
-Reck became involved in a media uproar.
+Early dates for human evolution were not widely accepted at the time, and Reck became involved in a media uproar.
 He was barred from going back to settle the question by the war and then the terms of the transfer of Tanganyika from Germany to Britain.
-In 1929, Louis visited Berlin to talk to the now skeptical Reck.
-Noting an Acheulean tool in Reck's collection of artifacts from Olduvai, he bet Reck he could find ancient stone tools at Olduvai within 24 hours.
+In 1929, Leakey visited Berlin to talk to the now sceptical Reck.
+Noting an Acheulean tool in Reck's collection of artefacts from Olduvai, he bet Reck he could find ancient stone tools at Olduvai within 24 hours.

-Louis received his PhD in 1930 at the age of 27.
+Leakey received his PhD in 1930 at the age of 27.
 His first child, a daughter named Priscilla Muthoni Leakey, was born in 1931.
 His headaches and epilepsy returned, and he was prescribed Luminal, which he took for the rest of his life.